-Walker's case is distinguishable from Simmons because in Simmons this Court found that the circumstances did not rise to a level of manifest injustice to excuse Simmons' failure to raise the issue by Rule 24.035 because this Court was convinced that his procedural default stemmed from a calculated, strategic decision to forego a Rule 24.035 motion in the hope of receiving probation.
-No evidence of such a strategy exists in this case and Walker's right to file his Rule 24.035 motion has not commenced because he has not been delivered to DOC.
+But Nelson's case is distinguishable from Simmons because there this Court found that the circumstances did not rise to a level of manifest injustice to excuse Simmons' failure to raise the issue by Rule 24.035 because this Court was convinced that his procedural default stemmed from a calculated, strategic decision to forego a Rule 24.035 motion in the hope of receiving probation.
+No evidence of such a strategy exists in this case and Nelson's right to file his Rule 24.035 motion has not commenced because he has not been delivered to DOC.

-Poucher is also distinguishable from Walker's case because that case involved a nunc pro tunc changing the sentences to run consecutively instead of concurrently, and thus did not involve Rule 29.12(b) or an illegal sentence that is present in Walker's case.
+Nelson's case is also distinguishable from Poucher because that case involved a nunc pro tunc changing the sentences to run consecutively instead of concurrently, and thus did not involve Rule 29.12(b), nor did it involve an illegal sentence such as that present in Nelson's case.